callumrollo/cmcrameri/README.md

 ![Python package](https://github.com/callumrollo/cmcrameri/workflows/Python%20package/badge.svg)
 # cmcrameri

-This is a basic Python wrapper around Fabio Crameri's perceptually uniform colour maps
+This is a Python wrapper around Fabio Crameri's perceptually uniform colour maps

 http://www.fabiocrameri.ch/colourmaps.php

 All credit for creating the colourmaps to Fabio.
-Any errors in the Python implementation of said colourmaps are my own.
+Any errors in the Python implementation of colourmaps are my own.

-Current version is based on Scientific Colourmaps Version 6.0.4 (06.01.2020)
+This version is based on Scientific Colourmaps Version 6.0.4 (06.01.2020)

 ### Install